Originally published on The Purple Fig

 Yuri fills out the application forms.
 She can make three selections for university.
 She stares down at the list she has made.
 Three health and medicine programs and two visual art programs.
 She considers selecting at least one of the art programs but the requirements for the med programs are high, even for a student as accomplished as herself.
 She might not get into them all.
 What if she doesn’t get into any?
 She feels her muscles tense at the thought.

 She thinks back to the career path meeting she had attended earlier that day.
 Her parents and the student counsellors had smiled at the arts pamphlets clutched tightly in her hands.

-“Why exactly are you thinking about taking those programs?” her counsellor asks.
-There is a slight emphasis on those – as if they are beneath Yuri.
-She continues, “You have a lot of talent in the sciences and there’s so much potential in medicine.
+“Why exactly are you thinking about taking those programs?” her counsellor had asked, a slight emphasis on those – as if mildly repulsed.
+“You have a lot of talent in the sciences and there’s so much potential in medicine.
 Your parents say you are thinking about becoming a doctor.”

-Yuri concedes to this.
-Her parents had been so excited when she mentioned it, she finds it hard to talk about any other possibilities.
+Yuri had conceded to this.
+Her parents are always so excited when she mentions it, she finds it hard to talk about any other possibilities.
 Both the counsellor and her parents have told her that she could do so much good for the world if she pursues medicine.
-It would almost be a waste for her not to go into the sciences.
+That it would almost be a waste for her not to go into the sciences.

 She feels embarrassed for even having brought up the arts programs.
 Good girls want to help other people.
 Doing anything else would be selfish.

 She loves the arts and, staring at the application page, she feels torn.
 Inside though, she knows what she will pick – there has never been any real doubt in her mind.
 She writes down the names of three universities followed by the titles of the med programs.